wcasper/math407spring2021/extras/final-inclass.md

 ## Problem 1

 **True or False.**  For each of the following questions, write TRUE if the statment is true and FALSE if the statement is FALSE.
+No justification is necessary.

 * (a) If $$H$$ is a normal subgroup of $$G$$ and $$K$$ is a normal subgroup of $$H$$, then $$K$$ is a normal subgroup of $$G$$.
 * (b) Up to isomorphism, there are exactly $$6$$ abelian groups of order $$54$$.